incf-nidash/PyNIDM/docs/source/index.rst

 **/projects**
  | Get a list of all project IDs available.
  | Supported query parameters: none
+ |
+ |

 **/projects/{project_id}**
  | See some details for a project.
-This will include the list of subject IDs and data elements used in the project
+This will include project summary information (acquisition modality, contrast type, image usage, etc) as well as a list of subject IDs and data elements used in the project.
+ | When a fields parameters are provided, all instrument/derivative data in the project matching the field list will be returned as a table.
+ | When a filter parameter is provided, the list of subjects returned will only include subjects that have data passing the filter
+ |
- | Supported query parameters: fitler, fields
+ | Supported optional query parameters: fitler, fields
+ |
+ |

 **/projects/{project_id}/subjects**
  | Get the list of subjects in a project
+ | When a filter parameter is provided only subjects matching the filter will be returned.
+ |
- | Supported query parameters: filter
+ | Supported optional query parameters: filter
+ |
+ |

 **/projects/{project_id}/subjects/{subject_id}**
  | Get the details for a particular subject.
-This will include the results of any instrumnts or derivatives associated with the subject, as well a a list of the related activites.
+This will include the results of any instrumnts or derivatives associated with the subject, as well a list of the related activites.
+ |
  | Supported query parameters: none
+ |
+ |

+**/projects/{project_id}/subjects/{subject_id}/instruments**
+ | Get a list of all instruments associated with that subject.
+ |
+ | Supported query parameters: none
+ |
+ |

 **/projects/{project_id}/subjects/{subject_id}/instruments/{instrument_id}**
  | Get the values for a particular instrument
+ |
  | Supported query parameters: none
+ |
+ |

+**/projects/{project_id}/subjects/{subject_id}/derivatives**
+ | Get a list of all instruments associated with that subject.
+ |
+ | Supported query parameters: none
+ |
+ |

 **/projects/{project_id}/subjects/{subject_id}/derivatives/{derivative_id}**
  | Get the values for a particular derivative
+ |
  | Supported query parameters: none
+ |
+ |

+**/subjects**
+ | Returns the UUID and Source Subject ID for all subjects available.
+ | If the fields parameter is provided, the result will also include a table of subjects along with the values for the supplied fields in any instrument or derivative
+ |
+ | Supported query parameters: fields
+ |
+ |

 **/subjects/{subject_id}**
  | Get the details for a particular subject.
 This will include the results of any instrumnts or derivatives associated with the subject, as well a a list of the related activites.
+ |
  | Supported query parameters: none
+ |
+ |

 **/statistics/projects/{project_id}**
  | See project statistics.
 You can also use this operation to get statsitcs on a particular instrument or derivative entry by use a *field* query option.
+ |
  | Supported query parameters: filter, field
+ |
+ |

 **/statistics/projects/{project_id}/subjects/{subject_id}**
  | See some details for a project.
 This will include the list of subject IDs and data elements used in the project
+ |
  | Supported query parameters: none
+ |
+ |

+**/dataelements/{identifier}**
+ | Returns a table of details on the dataelement that has any synonym matching the provided identifier.
+The system will attempt to match the data element label, isAbout URI, or data element URI.
+The return result will also provide a list of projects where the data element is in use.
+ |
+ | Supported query parameters: none
+ |
+ |

 Query Parameters
 -----------------